X

 Plant thyme outdoors once the risk of frost has passed and the soil has warmed.
 Space plants 6–12 inches (15–30 cm) apart.

 In the low desert of Arizona, the best time to plant thyme is from October to April, before or after the peak heat.
-The earlier in the planting window the better.
+The earlier in the planting window, the better.
 This gives the plant longer to become established before the heat.

-3. Give Your Thyme Some TLC
+3. Give Your Thyme What It Needs

 Sunlight: